-Members of IAPA receive discounted registration to the conference.
-Not sure if you are a member of IAPA?
-Contact Isaiah Perez, Membership & Marketing Manager, IAPA at firstname.lastname@example.org or 317-659-0605, or join today.
-View the 2020 Sponsorship Prospectus to learn how you can support IAPA's 2020 Virtual CME Conference.
+Members of IAPA receive discounted registration, not sure if you are a member of IAPA?
+Contact Isaiah Perez, Membership & Marketing Manager, IAPA at email@example.com or 317-659-0605, or join today.

 IAPA Members - $195